19 April . 2021

 You can see these grasses and flowers growing beside the trails and along the sloped banks of the scenic pond in this park.
 Because they are native, they require much less water and fertilizer than non-natives, which is another environmental benefit.

 With its seating areas and grassy lawn, this park is a place where residents can come to enjoy nature.
-They can also enjoy a more high-tech feature – solar and wind powered Wi-Fi coverage.
+They can also enjoy a more high-tech feature – solar-powered Wi-Fi coverage.

 Restoring this little patch of Blackland Prairie is just one of the ways we’re striving to be a greener community.
 Our Butterfly Park is filled with native flowering plants selected to provide nectar and pollen for butterflies, and our ongoing tree transplantation program has already preserved more than 130 large trees.
 Several of our parks have solar-powered lighting.